Boineica/do-soft/CONTRIBUTING.md

 ## Issues

 If you want to contribute, it is very important to go a bit techy.
-Since do-soft is an OS and not a website, others will just ignore you and say "Oh, thats well?
-This is an Operating system."
+Since do-soft is an OS and not a website, others will just ... and say "<!--Put statement here-->"

 ## Goals